Clovernook Center Adaptive Sports & Leisure Program

-Clovernook Center for the Blind & Visually Impaired, in partnership with Cincinnati Children’s Hospital Medical Center, is proud to offer adaptive sports and recreational activities for children and young adults who are blind or have visual impairments.
-From skiing in the winter to year-round activities like boxing or rock-climbing, our catalog and calendar of activities is growing.
+Clovernook Center for the Blind & Visually Impaired, in partnership with Cincinnati Children’s Hospital Medical Center, is proud to offer adaptive sports and leisure activities for children and young adults who are blind or have visual impairments.
+From skiing in the winter to year-round activities like boxing or rock climbing, our catalog and calendar of activities are growing.

 Adaptive sports are exactly that: sports and recreational activities with slight adaptations so people with visual impairment can enjoy them.
 For skiing, it could mean 2:1 student-teacher instruction with the use of guide poles or a lead instructor skiing backward, giving instruction to a child as they go down the hill.
 Blind Tennis, for example, the adaptation is a larger, bright yellow ball with a bell inside plus a 2- or 3-bounce rule.